CallumWalterWhite/knowledge-sharing-platform/README.md

 ## Technologies
 * Blazor web app for web application development
-* .NET framework for server-side programming
 * Neo4j graph database for efficient and scalable data management
 * HTML, CSS, and JavaScript for front-end development
 * Bootstrap for responsive web design
 * C# for server-side programming
-* Visual Studio for development environment
+* Visual Studio/Rider for development environment

 ## Installation
-To use this platform, you need to have .NET and Neo4j installed on your system.
+To use this platform, you need to set up an App registration on your Azure portal tenant and obtain the Tenant ID, Client ID, and Client Secret.
+Additionally, make sure you have .NET and Neo4j installed on your system.
 * Clone the repository to your local machine
 * Open the project in Visual Studio
-* Set up the database connection in the appsettings.json file
+* Set up the database connection and Azure AD configuration in the appsettings.json file, using the obtained credentials
 * Build and run the application

 ## License